Anready/SignApk/README.md

-# SignApk Project
+# SignApk Termux

-This project provides a tool for signing APK files.
+This project provides a tool for signing APK files in Termux.

 ## Installation